Drinking, New Orleans

 One of the strangest customs that I have ever seen, and only in New Orleans, was a drive-thru Daiquiri shop!
 I actually witnessed cars pulling up and ordering their drinks just like at a coffee shop!
 After paying the cash, the patrons received a covered drink container and a straw sealed in paper - what you did with those two individual items was your responsibility!

 It is legal in New Orleans to drink alcohol on the street.
 This comes in handy when you're waiting for a table in a restaurant and the bar is very small and crowded.
-Order a drink and ask for a to-go cup -- then take your drink outside and wait in the fresh air.
+Order a drink and ask for a go-cup -- then take your drink outside and wait in the fresh air.

 New Orleans tends to have a very laissez-faire attitude.
 I saw this sign and thought it was great!
 I wonder what was inside the shop and if anyone every really called.
 I guess I should have called, but all the curious possibilities may have been crushed by the reality.
 I often prefer the multitude of questions that signs like this one represent.